-This is where some of the phases are shared among different conductors, which therefore sustain a lower load.
-If the three phases are split and set in an antisymmetric manner, the generated field is consequently minimised (optimised double tern-ODT configuration) (Figure 3b).
+Split-Phase Line SPL: that where some of the phases are shared among different conductors, which therefore sustain a lower load.
+If the three phases are split and set in an antisymmetric manner, the generated field is consequently minimized (optimized double tern-ODT configuration), (Figure 3b).